 7. Service Provision

-7.2 The Starter service is a free service to which the terms and conditions set out herein shall apply save where not applicable.
-For the avoidance of doubt, the Starter service is an inbound call only service and you will not be able to make outgoing calls using this service.
+7.3 CircleLoop may also offer a free service (the “Free Service”) which is operated in conjunction with selected partners and/or promotions.
+The Free Service is an inbound call only service to which the terms and conditions set out herein shall apply save where not applicable.
+For the avoidance of doubt, Customer will not be able to make outgoing calls using the Free Service unless it has signed up to the paid for Unlimited or PAYG service.

-8.1 The Customer shall not attempt to circumvent system security or access the source code of the Software or the Website of the Service.
+8.1 Customer shall not attempt to circumvent system security or access the source code of the Software or the Application of the Service.

-8.2 The Customer shall keep confidential any passwords or other security information relating to the Software or the Website of the Service.
+8.2 Customer shall keep confidential any passwords or other security information relating to the Software or the Application of the Service.

-8.4 The Customer must immediately inform us if there is any reason to believe that a user ID or password issued by us has or is likely to become known to someone not authorised to use it or is being or is likely to be used in an unauthorised way.
+8.4 Customer must immediately inform CircleLoop if there is any reason to believe that a user ID or password issued by CircleLoop has or is likely to become known to someone not authorised to use it or is being or is likely to be used in an unauthorised way.

-8.7 We reserve the right (at our sole discretion) to require the Customer to change any or all of the passwords used by the Customer in connection with the Service.
+8.7 CircleLoop may require the Customer to change any or all of the passwords used by the Customer in connection with the Service.

 9. Term and Termination

-9.1 To terminate the Agreement the Customer must notify either cancel the account through the Website process or by emailing email@example.com with formal confirmation of cancellation served in writing pursuant to clause 18 and we shall terminate the Agreement at the end of the 7 day free trial period or the then current month, as the case may be, subject, in the latter case, to being given seven days notice and to receipt of such written confirmation prior to this time.
+9.1 To terminate the Agreement Customer must either cancel the account through the Application process or by emailing email@example.com with formal confirmation of cancellation served in writing pursuant to clause 18.

-9.2 On termination of the Service any balance due on termination will be invoice and collected in accordance with clause 6.
+9.5 On termination of the Service any balance due on termination will be invoiced and collected in accordance with clause 6.

-9.3 We may terminate this Agreement, without notice, if you are in breach of any part of this Agreement or suffer Insolvency Proceedings, although you obligation to pay then current charges shall survive termination of this Agreement.
+9.6 CircleLoop may terminate this Agreement, without notice, if Customer is in breach of any part of this Agreement or subject to Insolvency Proceedings, although Customer’s obligation to pay then current charges shall survive termination of this Agreement.

-10.2 We shall not be liable to the Customer or any third party for any indirect, incidental, sequential or consequential loss or damages arising under this Agreement (including without limitation) loss of profits, business, earnings or opportunity arising under or in connection with this Agreement.
+10.2 CircleLoop shall not be liable to Customer or any third party for any indirect, incidental, consequential loss or damages arising under this Agreement (including without limitation) loss of profits, business, earnings or opportunity arising under or in connection with this Agreement.

-10.3 Other than as stated in clause 10.1, we shall not be liable to the Customer in contract, tort (including negligence) or otherwise in relation to this Agreement.
+10.3 Other than as stated in clause 10.1, CircleLoop shall not be liable to Customer in contract, tort (including negligence) or otherwise in relation to this Agreement.

 10.4 The provisions of this Agreement and the rights and remedies of the parties under this Agreement are cumulative and are without prejudice and in addition to any rights or remedies a party may have at law or in equity.

-10.5 The Customer accepts that we are neither obligated nor able to edit, review or modify Customer Information or Third Party Information and that we do not examine the use to which the Customer puts the Service.
-However, we reserve the right to remove any Customer Information or Third Party Information if we reasonably believe such information breaches any laws or regulations or any third party´s rights.
+10.5 Customer accepts that CircleLoop are neither obligated nor able to edit, review or modify Customer Information or Third Party Information and that we do not examine the use to which Customer puts the Service.
+However, CircleLoop reserve the right to remove any Customer Information or Third Party Information if it reasonably believes such information breaches any laws or regulations or any third party´s rights.

 11. Intellectual Property Rights

-11.2 Except as provided for at clause 11.1, all Intellectual Property Rights in the Service and/or the Software, Website, Service sand any supporting or associated material relating to the Software, the Website or the Service developed by us in fulfilling our obligations under this Agreement or in connection with this Agreement, whether the Software, the Website or the Service or material is particular to the Customer or not, and any other material provided to or made accessible to the Customer by us as a result of this Agreement ("Our Intellectual Property") are and shall remain our sole property.
+11.2 Except as provided for at clause 11.1, all Intellectual Property Rights in the Service and/or the Software, Application, Services and any supporting or associated material relating to the Software, the Application or the Service developed by CircleLoop in fulfilling its obligations under this Agreement or in connection with this Agreement, whether the Software, the Application or the Service or material is particular to Customer or not, and any other material provided to or made accessible to Customer by CircleLoop as a result of this Agreement ("Our Intellectual Property") are and shall remain CircleLoop’s sole property.

-11.3 The Customer grants to us a non-transferable, royalty free licence to use the Customer Intellectual Property for the purposes of performing our obligations under this Agreement.
+11.3 Customer grants CircleLoop a non-transferable, royalty free licence to use the Customer Intellectual Property for the purposes of performing its obligations under this Agreement.

-11.4 We grant the Customer a non-transferable, non-exclusive, royalty free licence to use Our Intellectual Property for the purposes of performing your obligations to us under this Agreement.
+11.4 CircleLoop grants Customer a non-transferable, non-exclusive, royalty free licence to use Our Intellectual Property for the purposes of receiving and using the Service for the term of this Agreement.

 12. Third Party Transactions

-12.1 The Customer shall remain solely responsible for any transactions of any kind entered into between the Customer and Users or any other third parties accessing or acting in reliance on the Service, or any information on the site.
-We will not be a party to or in any way responsible for any transaction between the Customer and a Buyer or other third party.
+12.1 Customer shall remain solely responsible for any transactions of any kind entered into between Customer or Users and any other third parties accessing or acting in reliance on the Service, or any information on the site.
+CircleLoop will not be a party to or in any way responsible for any transaction between Customer or Users and any other third party.

-12.2 The Customer agrees to indemnify and keep us indemnified from any claim brought by a third party resulting or arising from the Customer´s use of the Service, any breach of its obligations under clauses 3 and 4 of this Agreement by the Customer, our hosting of the Service, or any claim brought by a third party resulting or arising in any way from any Customer information or any other material provided by the Customer to us.
+12.2 Customer agrees to indemnify and keep indemnified CircleLoop from any claim brought by a third party resulting or arising from Customer’s or User’s use of the Service, any breach of its obligations under clauses 3 of this Agreement by the Customer, CircleLoop’s hosting of the Service, or any claim brought by a third party resulting or arising in any way from any Customer Information or any other material provided by Customer to CircleLoop.

-12.3 The indemnities at clause 12.2 includes all costs, expenses, damages, awards, fees (including reasonable legal fees) and judgments finally awarded against us arising from any relevant claims.
-Furthermore, the Customer agrees it will provide us with notice of such claims, gives us full authority to defend, compromise or settle such claims and to give all reasonable assistance necessary to defend such claims, at the Customer´s sole expense.
-We agree that any actions taken in respect of such claims will be taken in consultation with the Customer.
+12.3 The indemnities at clause 12.2 includes all costs, expenses, damages, awards, fees (including reasonable legal fees) and judgments finally awarded against CircleLoop arising from any relevant claims.
+Furthermore, Customer agrees it will provide CircleLoop with notice of such claims, give CircleLoop full authority to defend, compromise or settle such claims and to give all reasonable assistance necessary to defend such claims, at Customer’s sole expense.
+CircleLoop agrees that any actions taken in respect of such claims will be taken in consultation with Customer.